 Jawgrind ratings, for example, are done in the vacuum that is Star Trek: The Original Series (for me, at least; I can’t speak for others on the show).
 I’m not saying a five-star rating I gave to an episode of that show would compare to a five-star rating of a novel, film, or album3.
 Those episodes are rating on a microcosm version of this scale, and should only be compared to themselves.
 Had I tried to use this universal scale on those episodes, I wouldn’t have had the granularity to usefully describe each one 4.

 I do try to apply this scale to books on Goodreads, films or shows on Netflix, or albums in iTunes5.
 In the case of Netflix or iTunes (and Amazon, even), this has a positive feedback of helping recommendations (though Netflix seems to have given up actually trying to recommend anything despite that whole million-dollar prize thing).
-Even there, I’m sure I’m not as consistent as I like.
+Even there, I’m sure I’m not as consistent as I’d like to be.